 Versus using a countersink drill bit…Much better right?

 Okay enough with the woodworking lesson!
 Onto the next step.Because the top of the tub is pretty slick, I purchased these grippers on Amazon to put on the underside of the wood.
 And that was it!
 My tray was officially done.

 I absolutely love it!
 Not only was it super easy, but it’s incredibly useful for this bathing beauty.
 I also love that I can keep this tray hanging out on the bathtub all the time.
 It adds a little interest to the big white tub, and it gives me another area to style.

 Any other bath lovers out there or am I the only one who loves a good bubble bath?
-I’m tell ya…give this super easy (& budget-friendly) project a try!
+I’m telling ya…give this super easy (& budget-friendly) project a try!